Glossary of Terms and AcronymsNOTE: The use of the term ‘Avondale’ through this document refers to Avondale University

 Virtual academic activities: The structured online learning activities in a unit in which a student is enrolled.

 Withdrawal from a course or unit/s: Students discontinuing their course or unit/s part way through a teaching period must complete and submit the official withdrawal form.
 A student who fails to comply with these formalities forfeits any Avondale fee refunds for which they might be eligible and is awarded a fail grade for the relevant enrolled unit/s.
-Students who fail to notify Avondale of their withdrawal from study or who fail to return from approved leave will be administratively withdrawn from their course of study by the Academic Registrar.
-See Course Withdrawal Policy at http://www.avondale.edu.au/policies/
+Students who fail to notify Avondale of their withdrawal from study or who fail to return from approved leave will be administratively withdrawn from their course of study by the Director, Student Administration Services.
+See Course Withdrawal Policy at https://www.avondale.edu.au/policies/